nsrr/shine-documentation/pages/README.md

 ## Methods

+Rise & SHINE followed a five-time point visit schedule for child subjects, encompassing the recruitment visit and up to four study visits.
+The initial intake visit involved eligibility screening, informed consent, maternal surveys, extraction of prenatal health record data, and scheduling the first home visit.
+Mothers who enrolled their infants in the study's stool collection segment were requested to save a diaper with stool.
+Subsequent Rise & SHINE study visits, occurring approximately at 1, 6, 12, and 24 months, replicated components of the initial visit, focusing on measurements such as infant and maternal height/weight, surveys, and the provision of actigraphs for infant sleep data.
+Additionally, stool collection continued at each Rise & SHINE study visit, requiring mothers to save diapers with stool within 24 hours prior to the visits.

+Data collection spanned various domains within the Rise & SHINE project, including maternal and infant anthropometrics, sleep data through actigraphy, and microbiome analysis from collected stool samples.
+The study employed surveys at each visit to gather information on maternal and infant health, with a particular emphasis on sleep patterns.
+Stool samples underwent metagenomic analysis for microbiome composition, relying on 16S ribosomal RNA gene sequence-based methods.
+Fathers were involved through online surveys, and a qualitative sub-study within Rise & SHINE delved into factors impacting infant sleep disparities through phone interviews with a subset of mothers.
+Safety protocols and participant privacy measures were implemented, with staff traveling in pairs for home visits, and secure email links for survey dissemination.

-The data sets include actigraphy studies, questionnaire/survey responses, and information abstracted from the electronic health record.
+The data sets posted on NSRR include actigraphy studies, questionnaire/survey responses, and information abstracted from the electronic health record.
 Visits were conducted when the infant was 1, 6, 12, and 24 months of age.

 ## Data overview